BleuBleu/KiraStudioPublic/Docs/docs/samples.md

 ## Sample Editor

 The Sample Editor allows to perform light editing of samples such as minor volume adjustment, pitch shifting, trimming and setting loop points.
-It is not a full fledged audio editor like Audacity, that being said, its capabilities will hopefully grow in the future.
+It is not a full fledged audio editor like Audacity.
+That being said, its capabilities will hopefully grow in the future.

 ![](images/SampleEditor.png#center)

 The sample workflow in KiraStudio is lossless in the sense that the source sample is always left unmodified and any parameter you change simply regenerates the target sample.
 The target sample is the sample you will ultimately hear in your song.

-When such modifications are present, the source sample will appear gray, and the target sample will be colored.
+When modifications are made, the source sample will appear gray, and the target sample will be colored.
 In the screenshot above, the user pitched down the sample by 50 cents, and the target sample now appears out of sync with the source sample.

 The floating toolbar on the left contains a few of the same parameters present in the Project Explorer, notably the Target Format and volume adjustment, but it also adds a few more.